 - Rising Stem or OS & Y Type (Outside Stem and Screw Type): When you open a mounting stem valve, the stem will move up.
 When you close the valve, the stem will move down.
 This is clear from the picture.

-- Non-rising Stem type: The stem does not move upward in the type of stem that grows.
+- Non-rising Stem type: The stem does not move upward in the growing stem.
 The inside of the valve disc has threads.
 In this plumbing valve, the thread on the stem is exposed to the fluid.

 Application of Gate Valves